nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Edits a student's information.<br>
 The identity fields(module name/student id) must be provided.<br>
 At least one editable field (name/tele handle/email) must be provided, and only provided editable fields will be changed.
+If duplicate fields are provided, only the latest fields will be processed.

 Format: `edit student m/<module name> i/<student id> n/<edited student name> t/<edited student tele handle> e/<edited student email>`